-Located near some of North Conway's popular destination and famously located on the Kancamagus Highway, stay at Eastern Inns for the most convenient access to everything!
+Located near some of North Conway's popular destinations just a 1/4 mile north of North Conway Village, stay at Eastern Inn & Suites for the most convenient access to everything!

 "Passengers will experience a sense of adventure and history on the Mount Washington Cog Railway's 3-hour guided train tour to the highest peak in the Northeast.
 With approximately one hour to spend at the 6,288 foot summit, visitors can take in the spectacular panoramic view, spanning the mountains and valleys of New Hampshire, Maine and Vermont, north into Canada, and east to the Atlantic Ocean." - thecog.com